Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “Ain’t culture that’s the issue.
 It’s the fact they got a fifty-fifty ratio of males to females, more-or-less.
 So where *our* females drive things jus’ by dint of pickin’ their mates, the humans’d need to *deliberately plan* if they wanted ‘ta specialize like our clans have.
 An’ given how they reacted ‘ta Singularity, I’d say the idea creeps ‘em out.”

-“And yet Singularity exists, as part of this new confederated empire---which *by the way* is an oxymoron so potent it pains me to even *think* the word,” Gyotin chittered.
+“And yet Singularity exists, as part of this new confederated empire - which *by the way* is an oxymoron so potent it pains me to even *think* the word,” Gyotin chittered.
 “But what else works to describe it?
 Under the Great Father it will work.
 I don’t know what comes next.”

 “SIngularity was founded by Corti outcasts, guided by a gaoian demigod, an’ realized by an ancient human king.
 They ain’t exactly a good litmus test for what the humans leaving Earth are like.”